Paul-Sizon/Paul-Sizon/README.md

 - 📈 Career goal: save the world and get rich by doing it
 - 🌎Languages: English, Russian, basic Spanish and a bit of Turkish.
 - 🌐 Community involvement: Active contributor to blockchain meetups and hackathons
-- 🎉 Fun Fact: I like cypherpunk, nomadism and king gizzard and lizard wizzard
+- 🎉 Fun Fact: I like king gizzard and lizard wizzard

 <h2>🚀 Some Tools I Use</h2>